 Automated Message to Revealed Applicants – To be sent automatically to each applicant who is revealed.
 It thanks the applicant for applying and alerts them that they will be contacted if their qualifications are a good fit for the position.

 Automated Rejection Message – To be sent automatically to each revealed applicant who is deemed not to be a good fit for the position.
 It thanks the applicant for applying and alerts them that their resume will be retained for future consideration.

-Default Offer Letter – To be sent to the candidate to whom a job offer is made.
+Default Offer Letter – To be sent to the applicant to whom a job offer is made.

-Default Assessment Invitation – To be sent to those candidates who are asked to take an assessment (such as a test or survey).
+Default Assessment Invitation – To be sent to those applicants who are asked to take an assessment (such as a test or survey).
+See About assessments.